Quick start

 Combining functions

-Custom partitioning and combining generators
+Custom partitioning and combining functions

 from typing import Generator, Iterable, Tuple